Understanding earnings

 Earnings Application Date

-Retires 65 and over Process Date
+Retirees 65 and over Process Date

 Contributions with a SAG-Producers Pension Plan Component (this date is used for Health too) Pay date (paycheck date)